 photo by: B-Fresh

-Through her Fellowship, Invincible will explore whether and to what extent complex sciences can be applied to make social movements stronger and more effective, and investigate the possibilities that could emerge if complex sciences were applied to community organizing and cultural movements.
-Through Hip-Hop, media, and popular education, she will create resources that will make these ideas accessible to a wider range of people who can build upon and innovate these ideas through their everyday practice.
+Through their Fellowship, Invincible will explore whether and to what extent complex sciences can be applied to make social movements stronger and more effective, and investigate the possibilities that could emerge if complex sciences were applied to community organizing and cultural movements.
+Through Hip-Hop, media, and popular education, they will create resources that will make these ideas accessible to a wider range of people who can build upon and innovate these ideas through their everyday practice.

 For additional information visit: www.emergencemedia.com